jesicayu/jesicayu/README.md

 ### :woman_technologist: About Me :
 - Recently finished an 800+ hour fullstack Javascript bootcamp
 - Before turning to software development, I studied UX UI, where I found a fascination with the inner workings of the designs I created.
-- I owe a good amount of my knowledge of how Javascript works to the Google chrome's Source panel
+- I owe a good amount of my knowledge of how Javascript works to Google chrome's Source panel.
 - Fun fact: to balance the software developer lifestyle, I practice ballet! :ballet_shoes:

 ### :hammer_and_wrench: Languages and Tools :